5 Cheap Travel Destinations for Backpackers on a Budget

 For example, a ten-day boleto touristico (tourist ticket) costs just $45 USD and gets you entrance into 16 different ruins and museums throughout the Cusco region.
 Even a day trip to somewhere like the beautiful Rainbow Mountain will only set you back around $20 USD for an entire day that includes transportation, a 4-6 hour hike, breakfast, and lunch.

 No matter what type of traveler you are, there’s something for everyone in Colombia.
-It’s the second most biodiverse country in the entire world, and you can go from laying on beautiful beaches in Cartagena to touring coffee farms in Salento to wearing a jacket in chilly Bogota all in one trip (round trip flights within the country start at around $40 USD).
+It’s the second most biodiverse country in the entire world, and you can go from laying on beautiful beaches in Cartagena to touring coffee farms in Salento to wearing a jacket during a chilly weekend in Bogota all in one trip (round trip flights within the country start at around $40 USD).

 You'll also receive regular updates and tips from Slight North to help you get more out of your travel experiences!